-Sec.
-31 ILLEGALLY BATTED BALL: Occurs when:
+- Sec.
+31 ILLEGALLY BATTED BALL: Occurs when: - a.

-- a.
 A batter's foot is completely out of the box, and on the ground, when she hits the ball, fair or foul. - b.
-Any part of the batter's foot is touching home plate when she hits the ball. - The batter hits the ball with an illegal or altered bat.
+Any part of the batter's foot is touching home plate when she hits the ball. - c.
+The batter hits the ball with an illegal or altered bat.
 See Rule 7 Sec 1 for Effect. - Sec.
 32 ILLEGALLY CAUGHT BALL: Occurs when a fielder catches a batted or thrown ball with her cap, illegal glove or any part of her uniform detached from its proper place.
 Effect is the same as detached equipment.
 See Rule 8 Sec 7e for effect. - Sec.
 33 ILLEGAL PITCH: Occurs when any pitch does not comply with Rule 6 Sec.
 3 - Sec.
-34 IN FLIGHT: Any batted, thrown or pitched ball that has not yet touched the ground or some object other than a fielder.
+34 IN FLIGHT: Any batted, thrown or pitched ball that has not yet touched the ground or some object other than a fielder. - Sec.
+35 IN JEOPARDY: A term indicating that the ball is in play and an offensive player may be put out.